inhaj/inhaj/README.md

 ## BackEnd Developer
 Interesting in Challenge to solve Problem </br>
-Currently using on Python, Flutter
+Currently using on Python, Java

+Creating Trading Bot by python
+Creating Payment Service by Java(Spring)

 Contact : wprkfdlsgk@gmail.com